Reichswehr: Seeckt and the events of 1924–1932

 Seeckt was succeeded by General Wilhelm Heye, although it was primarily General Kurt von Schleicher who gained additional power.
 Under his leadership, the Reichswehr intervened in politics more often in order to achieve its goals, with the result that the Republic and the Reichswehr moved closer together.

 In February 1927 the Military Inter-Allied Commission of Control, which until then had supervised disarmament, withdrew from Germany.

 The decision to build the pocket battleship Deutschland in 1928, which was in compliance with the provisions of the Treaty of Versailles and seen as a matter of prestige, caused problems for the Social Democrat Reich Chancellor Hermann Müller because his party had campaigned against the ship, but his cabinet members voted for it in order to save the coalition government.
 For the Reichswehr leadership, the vote was a landmark political decision.
-The 1929 budget included the first instalment for the Deutschland's sister ship, the Admiral Scheer.
+The 1929 budget included the first installment for the Deutschland's sister ship, the Admiral Scheer.

 The rapprochement between the Republic and the Reichswehr brought the greatest gains to the Reichswehr.
 It achieved an increase in the defence budget, and criticism of the increase was seen as an attack on the Reichswehr and thus on the state.